Selecting a language will automatically trigger the translation of the page content.

 Between 2016 and 2021

-You have the right to the benefit called new loyalty and recognition (new RCP) if you meet the following conditions:
+You are entitled to the benefit called new loyalty and recognition benefit (new LIP) if you meet the following conditions

-• You have completed at least 20 years of service (15 years if your operational disability has been medically recognised)
+• You have completed at least 20 years of service (15 years if your operational disability has been medically recognized)

 The new LIP is paid only once a year.